- About us

 1) Avoid absolutes, superlatives and clichés

 Avoid words like ‘never’, ‘always’ and ‘best’.
 Or ‘most’, ‘ultimate’ ‘undisputed’ and ‘unsurpassed’.
-Savvy consumers can see right through the exaggeration.
 Instead, be honest, unassuming and straightforward.
 Best-ever claims are difficult to prove and if you set the bar too high, it’s easy to fall short.
 Hyperbolic clichés can also make you feel like a million dollars, but they’re also unreliable and, in some cases, laughable.

 2) Use numbers and quantify

 Expressions such as ‘numerous’, ‘several’ ‘various’ and ‘few’ are ambiguous and unclear.
-If you’re able to quantify, do it!
-And if you can’t quantify such expressions, try to provide a relative context.
+Quantify whenever you can or provide a relative context.

 3) Prove it!

-Before you say it, make sure you can prove it.
-Be specific, always cite your source and offer up verification.
-If you’re the global leader in your industry, make sure you mention how you acquired this illustrious title.
+Be specific, always cite your source and offer up verification for anything you say.
+If you’re the global leader in your industry, mention how you acquired this illustrious title.
 If you give specifics, you’ll inspire trust.

 4) Let others sing your praises

-Gather customer testimonials from satisfied customers convinced that your product or service really is the best.
 Organise your feedback and ask happy customers to provide glowing endorsements – here, hyperbole is fine.
-If your customer wants to say glowing things about you, that’s not propaganda – it’s a reliable source giving their informed opinion.
+If your customer wants to say that you really are the best, that’s not propaganda – it’s a reliable source giving their informed opinion.

-Your goal is to provide a product or service to the right customer.
-If it does the job, let it stand on its own merits and be honest when describing its benefits.
+If your products or services are great, let them stand on their own merits and be honest when describing their benefits.
 Write boldly and with enthusiasm, but carefully construct and craft your arguments guiding the reader to their own compelling conclusion.